Authenticate and authorize an application with Azure Active Directory to access Azure Service Bus entities

 The application needs a client secret to prove its identity when requesting a token.
 To add the client secret, follow these steps.

-Navigate to your app registration in the Azure portal.
+Navigate to your app registration in the Azure portal if you aren't already on the page.

 Under Client secrets, select New client secret to create a new secret.

-Provide a description for the secret, and choose the wanted expiration interval.
+Provide a description for the secret, and choose the wanted expiration interval, and then select Add.

 Immediately copy the value of the new secret to a secure location.
 The fill value is displayed to you only once.